Disability Arts Online (DAO)

 As those last links suggest I am also blogging at DAO and will include links as they occur.
 You can keep track of my publications there at – Disability Arts Online.

-Survivors’ have featured selections of my poems in their newsletter Poetry Express (since #45) you can get a copies by contacting Dave with the email address – bricolage92 at hotmail dot com .
+Their newsletter Poetry Express (since #45) has featured a number of my poems.
+You can get copies (free) by contacting Dave with the email address – bricolage92 at hotmail dot com .
 Poems published:

 #54 – ‘Transreality’, ‘Paper’, ‘Supernova’, ‘Of Course’, ‘Tynemouth, Any Mouth‘ and Ozu